arielmission-space/PAOS/docs/source/user/inputs/index.rst

 * ``PSD``

   The Explorer area contains a calculator for the Surface Form Error that corresponds to the PSD parameters (and Surface Roughness), input by the user in the :ref:`Lens Editor`.
-  The Plot area allows the user to draw the aberrated surface that corresponds to the PSD and save it to a file.
-The gear icon on the `Plot` header allows the user to change the spatial scale for the plot.
+  The Plot area allows one to draw the aberrated surface that corresponds to the PSD and save it to a file.
+The gear icon on the `Plot` header allows one to change the spatial scale for the plot.
 E.g. the user can draw the PSD on a 1 mm-diameter circle rather than 1-m to better visualize local deformations.

 Below we report a snapshot of this panel.